dtinth/babel-plugin-__coverage__/README.md

 Since transforming `import`/`export` statements has now been disabled, instrumentation now dies at step 2, because the Esprima that Istanbul is using cannot process `import`/`export` statements.

 So I looked for something else, and I found [babel-plugin-transform-adana](https://github.com/adana-coverage/babel-plugin-transform-adana).
 I tried it out immediately.
-It turns out that although adana also generates the `__coverage__` variable, it is in its own format.
-This means that most tools that works with Istanbul-format coverage data (including `karma-coverage` and `nyc`) will not work with this.
+It turns out that although adana also generates the `__coverage__` variable, it uses its own format which is not compatible with most existing tools (e.g. `istanbul`’s reporter, `karma-coverage` and `nyc`).
 Tools need to be reinvented for each test harness.

-So I went back to use Webpack 1 for the time being.
+So I went back to use webpack 1 for the time being.

 Now, with lots of tools to help developers author Babel 6 plugins, such as [the Babel Handbook](https://github.com/thejameskyle/babel-handbook) and [the AST Explorer](https://astexplorer.net/), it’s not that hard to create Babel plugins today.
 So I gave it a shot.
 This is my first Babel plugin.

-It turns out that I can create a rudimentary instrumenter with Babel 6 in roughly 300 lines of code (compare to 1,000 in Istanbul).
+It turns out that I can create a rudimentary instrumenter with Babel 6 in roughly 300 LOC (compare to Istanbul’s instrumenter which has ~1,000 LOC).
 Babel has A LOT of cool stuff to make transpilation easy, from [babel-template](https://github.com/babel/babel/tree/master/packages/babel-template) to [babel-traverse](https://github.com/babel/babel/tree/master/packages/babel-traverse) to [babel-helper-function-name](https://github.com/babel/babel/tree/master/packages/babel-helper-function-name).
 Babel’s convenient API also handles a lot of edge cases automatically.
 For example, if a function begins with `'use strict'` statement, prepending a statement into its body will insert it _after_ the `'use strict'` statement.
-It also automatically convert `if`/`while`/`for` body into a `BlockStatement` when a statement is inserted before the body.
+It also transparently converts `if (a) b` into `if (a) { b }` if I want to insert another statement before or after `b`.

-I haven’t tested this with Webpack 2 yet.
+I haven’t tested this with webpack 2 yet.

 ### Is it stable?